 But what about insurance for the valuables you can't replace, put a price on, or purchase at the store?
 Things like peace of mind, quality of life, standard of living, and protection for your future?
 Enter the personal liability umbrella policy.

-It's a myth that umbrella policies are for the rich; these policies offer peace of mind for anyone who could be held liable for serious injury to another person -- whether than injury is caused by you, your pet, or your child.
+It's a myth that umbrella policies are for the rich; these policies offer peace of mind for anyone who could be held liable for serious injury to another person -- whether that injury is caused by you, your pet, or your child.
 Say a guest falls and sustains an injury in your home, your dog attacks a neighbor, or one of your children's friends is seriously injured in your backyard pool.
 An umbrella policy could allow you to weather the threat with very little damage to your financial future.

 Umbrella policies typically cover: